 vitamin B2, lactoflavin

 Riboflavin is a member of the B family of vitamins (B Complex).
-Riboflavin is a water-soluble vitamin and excess amounts are excreted through the kidneys.
+It’s a water-soluble vitamin.
+Excess amounts are excreted through your kidneys.
 It makes the urine fluorescent yellow.
 Riboflavin is an important antioxidant.
-Like the other B vitamins, riboflavin plays an important role in energy production.
+Like the other B vitamins, it plays a role in energy production.

 Riboflavin is one of a series of enzymes called flavoproteins.
-There are over 40 known flavoproteins, all playing important roles in the oxidation processes in the body that help create energy.
+There are over 40 known flavoproteins.
+They each play a role in the oxidation processes in the body.
+This helps create energy.

-Riboflavin is claimed to prevent migraine headaches in some migraine sufferers.
-It cannot treat a migraine once it occurs.
+Riboflavin is claimed to prevent migraine headaches.
+It cannot treat a migraine once it occurs, though.

-Riboflavin is available as a single entity in 25 mg, 50 mg, and 100 mg tablets.
-It is available in many other multi-entity combinations (B Complex).
+Riboflavin comes as 25 mg, 50 mg, and 100 mg tablets.
+It’s also available in combinations (B Complex).

-As indicated below, riboflavin is measured in milligrams.
-It is not currently supplied in International Units.
-The RDA is the Recommended Dietary Allowance
+Riboflavin is measured in milligrams.
+The RDA is the Recommended Dietary Allowance.

 Children (1 to 3 years)

-Riboflavin is stable in heat when dry (and therefore does not need to be refrigerated), but degrades more easily when moist and heated.
-Because riboflavin is sensitive to light, foods containing riboflavin should be stored in light-resistant containers.
-For instance, up to 85 percent of the riboflavin in milk may be destroyed if exposed to sunlight.
+Riboflavin is stable in heat when it’s dry.
+This means it doesn’t need to be refrigerated.
+But it degrades more easily when moist and heated.
+Riboflavin is sensitive to light.
+So you should store foods that contain it in light-resistant containers.
+For instance, up to 85% of the riboflavin in milk may be destroyed if exposed to sunlight.

-Vegetables lose about 30 to 40 percent of their riboflavin during the cooking process.
+Vegetables lose about 30–40% of their riboflavin during the cooking process.

-Women who are pregnant or breastfeeding may need to take vitamin supplements, but must consult a physician before doing so.
+Women who are pregnant or breastfeeding may need to take vitamin supplements.
+But you should talk to your healthcare provider before doing so.

-There is no specific disease or name associated with riboflavin deficiency.
-Riboflavin deficiency rarely occurs by itself but is more common in combination with other B-vitamin and protein deficiencies.
-Signs of deficiency are changes in the mucous membranes, skin, bone marrow, and eyes.
+Riboflavin deficiency rarely occurs by itself.
+It’s more common with other B-vitamin and protein deficiencies.
+Symptoms of deficiency include the following:

 There are no known side effects of too much riboflavin.
-Excess riboflavin is excreted in the urine.
+Excess riboflavin comes out in your urine.

-There are no known contraindications to or significant food or drug interactions associated with riboflavin.
+There are no known food or drug interactions with riboflavin.